mithun41/mithun41/README.md

 <img src="https://github.com/mithun41/mithun41/blob/main/cover.jpg"/>

  💫 About Me:
-<br><br>I'm a dedicated and detail-oriented MERN Stack Developer with a strong passion for building efficient, scalable, and user-friendly web applications.<br><br>With experience in developing full-stack projects using MongoDB, Express.js, React, and Node.js, I enjoy turning complex problems into simple, intuitive solutions.
-I have a deep understanding of front-end technologies like HTML, CSS, JavaScript, React, and modern frameworks such as Tailwind CSS and Firebase for authentication and hosting.<br><br>I’m continuously learning and currently exploring Next.js to build faster, SEO-optimized applications.
+<br><br>I'm a dedicated and detail-oriented Full Stack Developer with a strong passion for building efficient, scalable, and user-friendly web applications.<br><br>With experience in developing full-stack projects using Next.js, React, Django REST Framework, and Node.js, I enjoy turning complex problems into simple, intuitive solutions.
+I have a deep understanding of front-end technologies like HTML, CSS, JavaScript, React, and modern frameworks such as Next.js and Tailwind CSS for building fast, SEO-optimized applications.<br><br>I work extensively with PostgreSQL and MySQL for database design, and I'm experienced in deploying and managing production applications on VPS servers.
 I believe in writing clean code, following best practices, and delivering real-world, impactful solutions through web development.<br>

 ## 🌐 Socials: